rungok/PowerShell-Profile-Server/README.md

 ## Customize this profile

-Now, enjoy your enhanced and stylish PowerShell experience! 🚀
+There are no license restrictions on this code, so copy, fork, modify, make your own version or whatever you want.
+Enjoy your enhanced and stylish PowerShell experience! 🚀